814 av. J.-C.

 Following the destruction of Tyre by Alexander the Great, in 332 BC, Carthage was at the head of an empire as vast as present-day Tunisia.
 The monopoly it acquired in the field of maritime trade in the western Mediterranean made it an obstacle to any foreign expansion.
 However, the Greeks, established in the south of Italy and in Sicily, see this domination of a bad eye.
 Carthage triumphed several times, notably in 535 BC, thus preventing them from settling in Corsica.

-Carthage experienced its first defeat against the Greeks, at Himere in Sicily in 480 BC.
+Carthage suffered its first defeat against the Greeks at Himera in Sicily in 480 B.C.
 This battle marked the last confrontation between the two peoples.

 Roman Tunisia

-The battle of Thapsus (near Mahdia) in 46 BC put an end to the "Roman civil war" opposing Julius Caesar to Pompey and his allies; Caesar annexed the Numidian kingdom whose ruler, Juba, had allied himself with his adversaries.
+The battle of Thapsus (near Mahdia) in 46 BC put an end to the "Roman civil war" pitting Julius Caesar against Pompey and his allies; Caesar annexed the Numidian kingdom (north of the Maghreb), whose ruler, Juba, had allied himself with his adversaries.
+It was a rich period of gentle Romanization, during which Carthage, refounded by Julius Caesar, became the third city of the Roman Empire.

 The decline of the Roman Empire began towards the end of the reign of the Severans.
-In the 4th and5th centuries, the region experienced a great period of unrest, both political and religious.
+In the 4th and5th centuries, the region experienced a period of great political and religious turmoil.

 429-647